fnhirwa/fantasypl/docs/optimization/duality.md

 ## Shadow Price Analysis

 !!! note "Planned Experiment"
-    Using the forecast data from Part I, we will:
+    Using the forecast data from Inference, we will:

     1. Solve the LP relaxation and extract dual variables
     2. Report $\lambda_B$ — the marginal value of budget